peteroupc/peteroupc.github.io/exporand.md

 <a id=Limitations></a>
 ### Limitations

-Because a PSRN stores a random number in a certain interval, PSRNs are not well suited for representing numbers in zero-volume sets.
+Because a PSRN stores a random variate in a certain interval, PSRNs are not well suited for representing numbers in zero-volume sets.
 Such sets include:

 - Sets of integers or rational numbers.
 - Sets of individual points.